gty111/gLLM/README.md

 ## Supported Models
 > Note that gLLM only support loading model of .safetensor or .bin format from local disk

-- Llama: llama2-7b, llama3-8b, llama3.1-8b and deepseek-coder
+- Llama: Llama2, Llama3, Llama3.1 and deepseek-coder
-- ChatGLM: chatglm3-6b and glm4-9b
+- ChatGLM: Chatglm3 and glm4
-- Qwen2: qwen2-7b
+- Qwen2: Qwen2, Qwen2.5

 ## Limited functionality

-- Do NOT support TP or PP
+- Do NOT support TP
 - Limited number of supported models